Bed bugs carpet vs hardwood

 This is a tough one.
 While some argue that carpet makes bed bug infestations worse, others say that carpet and furniture can be a barrier for bed bugs.
 The debate is heated, and experts are split on the issue.
 But, here’s what we do know: carpeting is an excellent breeding ground for the insect.
 Bed bugs like to hide in cracks and crevices that are typically located under carpets.

 Bed bugs have been a problem since the beginning of time.
 And while there are some things that you can do to combat them, they can be quite hard to get rid of.
 Even if you remove all traces of the bugs, you’re not guaranteed to be free from the pesky little creatures.
+It is crucial to remove all the bugs, their eggs, and feces to prevent re-infestation, as missing even a few can lead to the problem returning.
 Some experts believe that they’ll always be around.